 Railay beach, Ao Nang beach, and the nearby Phi Phi Islands offer stretches of pristine sand and crystal-clear water.
 Limestone outcrops off the coast attract rock climbers from all over the globe.
 Krabi offers a sense of exclusivity and serenity that Phuket cannot, and is ideal for families who seek a slower pace.
+Some consider it the best place in Thailand with a baby for that reason.
 The town has managed to fly mostly under the radar among the international crowds, but in the last two years, airlines and hotels have been ramping up business in the area.

 TIP: Be sure to plan the timing of your trip to Krabi or Phuket (both along the Andaman Sea coastline) around Thailand’s monsoonal seasons.
 Avoid trips from April to October, when rainfall is heaviest.

 Krabi accommodations: Nothing spells luxury like the Anantara brand, and the Anantara Si Kao is no exception.
 An hour south of Krabi International Airport, this idyllic waterfront resort is a fantastic choice for families.
 With a kids’ club that offers a full range of indoor and outdoor experiences, to a children’s turndown service and family pool terrace rooms, this resort has all bases covered.